-In addition, we have registered 8,077,237 shares of common stock that we have issued and may issue under our equity plans (5,080,024 shares of which were issued and outstanding as of September 30, 2014).
+In addition, we have registered 8,077,237 shares of common stock that we have issued and may issue under our equity plans.
 These shares can be freely sold in the public market upon issuance, subject in some cases to volume and other restrictions under Rules 144 and 701 under the Securities Act, and various vesting agreements.
+In addition, some of our employees, including some of our executive officers, have entered into 10b5-1 trading plans regarding sales of shares of our common stock.
+These plans provide for sales to occur from time to time.
 If any of these additional shares are sold, or if it is perceived that they will be sold, in the public market, the trading price of our common stock could decline.